Jewish Learning and Fellowships

 Workshops will take place every two weeks starting in late October and will be scheduled with folks who sign up.
 Ritual Lab at Yale is open to all graduate and professional students.
 Sign up here and contact Slifka’s Associate Jewish Chaplain Rachel (firstname.lastname@example.org) with any questions.
 We are grateful to the team at Columbia/Barnard Hillel for providing the ideas and curricular materials for this program!

 Have you ever walked into a service and had no idea what was going on?
 Looked at a page in the siddur (prayer book) and felt completely lost?
 Wished you could follow along just a little bit faster?
 You are not alone!
 Prayer takes practice, and following along with the service is a skill you can develop.
 Together, we’ll learn how to more easily navigate the siddur and fully participate in services at Slifka and elsewhere.
 We’ll cover helpful terms to know, what to do, and how to make the experience meaningful for yourself.
 Our focus will be on developing the confidence to participate fully in a Friday night service with either the Reform Chavurah or Egal Minyan at Slifka.
 Interested?
-Fill out this form.
+Fill out this form and this when2meet with your availibility by Jan.
+20th.
 Have questions or want to talk more about this?
 Email Slifka’s Associate Jewish Chaplain Rachel (email@example.com).

 For more information on Israel Education and Learning, please contact Keren Marsha at email@example.com.